What is an Alabama contractor license bond?

 Contractors in Alabama must provide documentation to the appropriate board as evidence that they fulfill the financial prerequisites for obtaining a license.

-• Roofers must get a $10,000 license bond with the Homebuilders Licensure Board as the recipient.
-They don't have to send a credit report.
+- Roofers: Roofers are required to secure a $10,000 license bond with the Homebuilders Licensure Board as the recipient.
+They are not required to submit a credit report.

-• You should have a net worth and working money of at least $10,000 to get a license.
-If you don't, the Board lets you get a credit line to meet the working money requirement.
+- Net Worth and Working Capital Requirements: Applicants must have a net worth and working capital of at least $10,000 to qualify for a license.
+If the requirement cannot be met, the Board allows obtaining a credit line to satisfy the working capital condition.

 Both licensing boards need evidence of experience, but the exact papers needed change based on the license type.

-• When applying for a homebuilder license, you need to include a business or occupational license from an Alabama city, township, or county that's been issued for at least a year.
+- When applying for a homebuilder license, you must include a business or occupational license from an Alabama city, township, or county that has been issued for at least a year.

-• General contractors must show proof of at least three projects they've finished for each category they're applying for.
-The application form has multiple pages where you put the needed details about each project.
+- General contractors must provide proof of at least three completed projects for each category they are applying for.
+The application form includes multiple pages for detailing each project.

-• Specialty contractors only have to fill out the "Experience Statement" section of the application form.
+- Specialty contractors only need to complete the "Experience Statement" section of the application form.

 The General Contractors Licensing Board asks applicants to give three references from these sources: